 And, it’s super important that I share this post with you leading into a major holiday for us, Americans.

-Regardless of your plans, here’s how to use, clean AND disinfect your Reusable Face Mask as the world is opening back up.
+Regardless of your plans, here’s how to use, clean AND disinfect your Reusable Face Mask during the Fourth of July Weekend.

 Purchase or make an appropriate face mask